 When it comes to your courses, products or offers, people buy because of you.
 Because they know, like, and trust you.
 Isn’t that the case for most—if not all—of the offerings you sell?
 And these days, it’s imperative that you build your audience before you’re in launch mode for your course.
 How does your audience get to know you before you’re running your next course launch?
 Through social media platforms like Instagram.
 Here are some Instagram marketing tips that will help increase your course sales—for free.

 These days, your phone is like what the TV was back in the 1950s—a hub for news and entertainment.
 Now, TV is being phased out (just like radio was at that time) and the smartphone is the new hub.

 Instagram is the go-to app where you share the journey and the behind-the-scenes of your life as a course creator and educator.

-Plus, when you’re sharing the behind the scenes, not only are viewers able to get to know you on a deeper level, but they’re also seeing the work you’re creating on your OTHER channels – your blog, Facebook live show and podcast, for example.
+Plus, when you’re sharing behind-the-scenes content viewers able to get to know you on a deeper level.
+They’re also seeing the work you’re creating on your other channels like your blog, Facebook live show, or podcast, for example.